Kantara (2022 film): Music

 The music of the film was composed by B. Ajaneesh Loknath.
 Alongside him, 30–40 musicians were brought in.
-Mostly involving folklore music represented using Jaanapada songs using traditional instruments, the team took was assisted by Mime Ramdas.
+Mostly involving folk music represented using Jaanapada songs using traditional instruments, the team took was assisted by Mime Ramdas.
 Songs usually sung by common people during crop harvest and those popular among the tribals of the area were used as a part of the album and the background score.

-The song "Varaha Roopam" was supposedly plagiarised from the song "Navarasam" as claimed by the band Thaikkudam Bridge which released Navarasam in 2017.
-This song gives nostalgic feeling.
+The band Thaikkudam Bridge filed a lawsuit against the filmmakers, claiming the song "Varaha Roopam" was plagiarised from the band's song "Navarasam".
 When the film was released on Amazon Prime, the song was modified with a new orchestral arrangement and vocals while the lyrics remained the same.
-The Copyright claim and the injunction was altogether dismissed by the High Court on 1 December 2022 and the original song was returned to all the platforms.
-Thus, within a few days of its online release, the original version of the Varaha Roopam song was restored back in Amazon Prime.
+The case was quashed by the Kerala High Court in 2023 after the parties involved reached a private settlement, and the original song was returned to the movie.

 Release

+Theatrical

 Kantara was released in theatres in Kannada on 30 September 2022 in more than 250 theatres across Karnataka, and simultaneously in the US, UK, Europe, Middle East and Australia among other places globally.
 After the success in Kannada, the makers announced that the film will be dubbed in Telugu, Hindi, Tamil and Malayalam languages and was released on 14 October 2022 in Hindi and 15 October 2022 in Telugu and Tamil.
 Though the Hindi version was announced to be released in over 800 screens across the country, later it was reported to be released in 2500 screens in the Hindi version.
-The film was also dubbed into Tulu language, the native language of the coastal Karnataka and was released on 2 December 2022 and was well received by the audience.
+Following a social media campaign based on the film's connection to Tulu culture, a Tulu language dub of the film was announced, with a release date of 25 November 2022 outside of India and 2 December in India.
 It became the first Kannada movie to be released in Vietnam.
-Following a social media campaign based on the film's connection to Tulu culture, a Tulu language dub of the film was announced, with a release date of 25 November 2022 outside of India and 2 December in India.

 Home media

-The satellite rights of the film were secured by Star Suvarna in Kannada, Star Vijay in Tamil, Star Maa in Telugu, Asianet in Malayalam and Sony Max in Hindi.
+The satellite rights of the film were acquired by Star India Network for the Kannada, Tamil, Telugu, Malayalam and Tulu languages.
+The rights of the Hindi version were acquired by Sony Max.
 The digital rights of the film were secured by Amazon Prime Video, and was digitally streamed from 24 November 2022 in Kannada, Telugu, Malayalam, Tamil languages.
-The Hindi version was streamed on Netflix from 9 December 2022, and was also announced by the platform that an English dubbed version of the film will be available for streaming in January 2023.
+The Hindi version was streamed on Netflix from 9 December 2022, and was also announced by the platform that an English dubbed version of the film will be available for streaming in January 2023, but delayed it to 1 March 2023.